pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 The work by Grill et al. <d-cite key="grill2020BootstrapYour"/> goes in this line.
-They used two neural networks, an online (predictive) network and a target network, similar to the idea in Deep Q Learning.
-They use only positive examples, and for those the online network tries to predict the metric representation from the target network.
+They used two neural networks, an online (predictive) network and a target network, similar to Deep Q Learning.
+They use only positive examples, and for each pair the online network tries to predict the metric representation from the target network.
 The parameters of the target network are updated after every iteration with an exponential moving average of the online parameters:

 $$
 \theta_{target}  \gets \alpha \theta_{target}  + (1 - \alpha) \theta_{online}